putskan/SugarBoy/README.md

 # SugarBoy
-A 2D mini platform game, coded with Godot engine.
+A mini 2D platform game, coded with Godot engine.

+# To Play:
+Download the 2 files (PCK and EXE) under "Build" -> "Extracted" folder, and run the EXE file.